probos-pbs/probos/README.md

 # Requirements

 You must have a working Hadoop YARN installation, including Kerberos authentication.
 We used CDH 5.
-It is _essential_ that you verify that your Hadoop YARN installation is working with Kerberos BEFORE you setup ProBoS.
+It is _essential_ that you verify that your Hadoop YARN installation is working, with Kerberos, BEFORE you setup ProBoS.

 # Installation